 In the case of a summary offence (an offence tried in the District Court before a judge without a jury) the Gardaí must make a complaint to the District Court within six months of the offence being committed.
 These offences include most Road Traffic Offences like speeding, illegal parking and fixed charge notice offences.

-Section 7 of the Criminal Justice Act 1951 states that the time limits that are provided for summary offences do not apply to an indictable offence (an offence to be tried by a judge and jury in the Circuit Court or the Central Criminal Court).
+Section 7 of the Criminal Justice Act 1951 (as amended by Section 177 of the Criminal Justice Act 2006) states that the time limits that are provided for summary offences do not apply to an indictable offence that can be tried summarily (an indictable offence is tried by a judge and jury in the Circuit Court or the Central Criminal Court).
 Technically, therefore, there is no time limit for the commencement of proceedings in the case of an indictable offence unless specific legislation provides one.

 However, if there is an excessively long delay in prosecuting an offence, the judge may decide not to hear the case.
 In making the decision, the judge considers whether the delay has reduced your chances of a fair trial, for example, if the delay means that key witnesses are no longer available to give evidence or if the delay could have affected their memory of what happened.